 Even LTSpice isn’t all that well adapted to running mixed analog-digital simulations, and I’ve got some ideas about how a real pulse-width-modulated variants of the Baxandall Class-D oscillator might be built and how they might perform.

-For an applications where the quality of the sine wave generated did matter, back in 1986 I invented a circuit which replaced L3 with a current mirror, which seems to allow you to get the higher-harmonic content of the output down to the sort of levels you can get out of a carefully designed Wien bridge.
+And back in 1986, I invented a circuit which replaced L3 with a current mirror, which seems to allow you to get the higher-harmonic content of the output down towards the sort of levels you can get out of a Wien bridge.

 It’s quite a bit more complicated than the Class-D oscillator, and less efficient – only about 50% of the power fed into the oscillator ends up in the load, rather than the better than 90% transfer you can get with a classic Class-D oscillator – but it’s quite a lot more efficient than any of the low distortion oscillators I know about, and it lends itself to very precise control of the output amplitude.
 I’ve generated quite a few Spice models of various implementations of the idea, but I’ve yet to get around to building a current version of the real circuit – the 1986 version worked fine, but at that time I wasn’t aware how good the circuit could be and didn’t have any reason to check out its performance in detail.